-In 1944, attending college after military service wasn’t anything like what Army, Navy, Air Force, Marine Corps, and Coast Guard students expect today.
+In 1944, attending college after military service wasn’t anything like what Army, Navy, Air Force, Marine Corps, Space Force and Coast Guard students expect today.
 Over the decades, colleges and the government have worked together to create more robust opportunities for transferring military experience to college credit, allowing spouses and dependents to use GI Bill benefits, and more.

 But it took a long time to get there, and in some cases required direct action by the Executive Branch to push change for military students into the foreground.
 One excellent example?
 The use of the Executive Order to improve the college experience for veterans and families.

 Starting around 2016, a great deal of negative press has surrounded the use of Executive Orders by the President.
 But the use of this presidential power has not always been fraught with controversy; one such Executive Order laid the foundation for many improvements to the college experience for military members, dependents, and spouses who wish to attend school using military education benefits.